Hurricane Michael makes landfall on Florida Panhandle as 'extremely dangerous' Category 4 storm

 At least one person in Florida was killed by a fallen tree during Hurricane Michael on Wednesday, according to local officials.

-A spokeswoman for the Gadsden County Sheriff's Office told Fox News that the office received a report that an unidentified man in the Florida Panhandle became trapped after a fallen tree ripped through his home's roof.
+A spokeswoman for the Gadsden County Sheriff's Office told Fox News that the office received a report that an unidentified man in the Panhandle became trapped after a fallen tree ripped through his home's roof.

 Hurricane Michael made landfall shortly before 2 p.m.
 ET northwest of Mexico Beach and just outside Panama City, National Hurricane Center (NHC) Director Ken Graham told Fox News’ Shepard Smith.

-Since then, the storm has pushed inland over Florida's Panhandle and the eye is currently headed coursing through southwestern Georgia, according to a 7 p.m. advisory from the NHC.
+Since then, the storm has pushed inland over he Panhandle, and the eye is currently coursing through southwestern Georgia, according to an 8 p.m. advisory from the NHC.

-The hurricane is now a Category 2 storm with maximum sustained winds of 100 mph and is moving north-northeast at 13 mph, the agency said.
+The hurricane, called a Category 4 when it came ashore, was downgraded to a Category 1 storm with maximum sustained winds of 90 mph and is moving northeast at 17 mph, the agency said.
+"Damaging winds" continued to blow through parts of Florida and Georgia, while flooding remained a threat.

-Severe storm surge in coastal areas remained a threat and "damaging winds inland continue," the agency said.
+"On the forecast track, the core of Michael will move across southwestern and central Georgia tonight, and move through east-central Georgia Thursday morning," the advisory said.
+"Michael will then move northeastward across the southeastern United States through late Thursday, and then move off the Mid-Atlantic coast by early Friday."

+Michael is forecast to turn into a tropical storm by Thursday morning, the NHC said.

 More than 375,000 people up and down the Gulf Coast were warned to evacuate, and the hurricane's leading edge sent storm surge into neighborhoods as it approached.